Welcome to FEA Online!Follow @FedEdAssoc

 As always, we encourage our members to use these resources courteously and professionally.

 Teaching Channel: Videos that Inspire TeachingThe Teaching Channel website offers a growing library of short videos to inspire K-12 teaching.
 These video lessons - in English language arts, math, science, and history/social sciences - include lesson objectives, questions to consider, homework ideas, and more.

 - Highlights of skilled teachers teaching a lesson, such as Kick Me: Making Vocabulary Interactive

 - Tips and tricks for new teachers, such as Attention Getting Signals: One Spot and Planning Full Days & Practicing Fast Facts

 - Featured "Amazing Classrooms," such as Building Community in a Multi-Language Classroom

 See the Welcome to Teaching Channel video.

-Updates for our MembersRead the FEA President's Report and sign up to have updates from FEA's Washington office sent directly to your e-mail (member login required).
+Updates for our MembersRead the FEA President's Report and link to other updates for FEA members here.